Piotr1215/kubectl-container/README.md

 Use `run.ps1` or `run.sh` for windows or linux respectivels.
 Alternatively use docker-compose.yaml, this works by mounting a volume on the $HOME/.kube folder on the host.

-Another option is running `make` (defaults to content of run script).
-Linux has make installed by default, for Windows please install first [Make for Windows](http://gnuwin32.sourceforge.net/packages/make.htm).
+Another option is running `make` (defaults to content of run script). `Make` can be run from root directory and will run images depending on the tasks.
+Linux has `make` installed by default, for Windows please install first [Make for Windows](http://gnuwin32.sourceforge.net/packages/make.htm).

+ZSH container will be ran by default.

 ### Linux Example